nezort11/nezort11/README.md

 <h2 align="center">I develop Python/Django apps 💻</h2>

-I prefer design-driven 🎨 testing/developement and adore project-driven life 🌍 development.
+I like design-driven 🎨 testing/developement and adore project-driven life 🌍 development.
+I choose Business-driven 💼 learning/development 🔬 because it makes the most sense for me (orienting ⛳️ on what is really important).

 ## ✉️ Contact me